learn-co-students/crowdfunding-sql-lab-001/README.md

 - A pledge has an amount.
 It belongs to a user, and it also belongs to a project.

-**Insert some records into the datbase**
+## Insert Records into Database

 Within the `insert.sql` file, insert 10 projects, 20 users, and 30 pledges into the database.

 ## Questions

-Answer the following questions with SQL.
+Answer the below questions with SQL.
 You'll use different kinds of SQL joins to arrive at the answers for most.
 Put your SQL queries in `spec/crowdfunder_spec.rb` file.
+For this Q & A section, the database will be seeded with externally so don't expect it to reflect the data you added above.

 - Select the titles of all projects and their pledge amounts.